 You can see there is quite a variety in the pattern and brightness of color.
 The pattern is a brighter yellow and orange towards the belly.
 You can see the distinctive banding/saddled markings, elimination/reduced of the “alien head” markings inside the lateral pattern and high white outlines on the lateral patterning.

 You can see the distinct differences between a Joppa (left) and a Wild Type/Normal (right):

-One of the most striking Joppa combinations, the Joppa Black Pastel, was produced at Renick Reptiles.
+The Joppa Black Pastel was originally produced at Renick Reptiles.
 Below are pictures of a single gene Black pastel (left) and a Joppa Black pastel (right).
 This combination really showcases what the gene can do, and was the combination that convinced us to add the gene to our collection.